moozeq/agecrack-ng/README.md

-# agecrack-ng
+# Agecrack-ng

-agecrack-ng is a tool for searching and extracting age-related features from data.
+`Agecrack-ng` is a tool for searching and extracting age-related features from data.

 ## Run